I’m not going to lie: Collision has a bad rep ...

 The craziest part is that much of this can be avoided!
 The sink or swim mentality accomplishes nothing.
 Stop putting people into positions with no training or support.
 Instead, equip your manager with the training and knowledge they need to lead a team and grow the business.
 Teach them how to obtain profitability and unlock the potential of their department.

 Ready to take the next step for your collision center?
-Join NCM Institute’s experts in learning about Collision Center Management.
+Join NCM Institute’s experts in our Collision Center Management course.
 It’s the most effective way to turn your best tech or estimator into your best manager.